 - How can you close in on the gaps identified and strengthen what is currently working?

-- What content is needed to fulfill these goals?
+- What content is needed to fulfil these goals?

 Neil Patel explains that the key is to move the focus away from the marketer and to the person that the marketer is trying to reach.
 You should always start with your audience.